mchakravarty/BigPixel/README.md

 created.
 All changes made to an image are persistent — i.e., reflected in the on disk image without explicit saving.

-  Left mouse button          — draw with current colour Left mouse button + Shift  — erase with transparency Right mouse button         — erase with transparency 'W', 'S', 'A', 'D'         - enlarge canvas to the top, bottom, left, and right, respectively 'W', 'S', 'A', 'D' + Shift - shrink canvas from the top, bottom, left, and right, respectively
+    Left mouse button          — draw with current colour Left mouse button + Shift  — erase with transparency Right mouse button         — erase with transparency 'W', 'S', 'A', 'D'         — enlarge canvas to the top, bottom, left, and right, respectively 'W', 'S', 'A', 'D' + Shift — shrink canvas from the top, bottom, left, and right, respectively

-*WARNING:* There is currently no undo facility!
+**WARNING:** There is currently no undo facility!
 Make copies of image files if you are unsure whether you like to keep the changes.
 (However, if you shrink the visible canvas, the removed content can be restored by simply enlarging the canvas again.)